crumbhole/argocd-lovely-plugin/README.md

 All the sub-application yamls will be concatenated and the result will be fed to Argo CD (printed to stdout).

 Helm and helmfile cannot be used in the same subdirectory, this will cause an error.
+Yaml files in the same directory as the `helmfile.d` are silently ignored (so may be referenced from your `helmfile.d` files.

 # Debugging lovely's behaviour locally